 In this example the Spearman's coefficient of rank correlation rho is 0.114.
 The 95% confidence interval ranges from -0.084 to 0.304.
 The associated P-value is 0.255 and the conclusion therefore is that there is not a significant relationship between the two variables.

-When you want to print these results, select the Print command in the Files menu, or press Ctrl+P.
+When you want to print these results, click Print on the File menu, or press Ctrl P.

 - Altman DG (1991) Practical statistics for medical research.
 London: Chapman & Hall.

 - Armitage P, Berry G, Matthews JNS (2002) Statistical methods in medical research.
 4th ed.
 Blackwell Science.